bseverns/seedBox/docs/roadmaps/native_golden.md

 Add `--note name="liner note"` if you want to annotate why a render changed.
 The script prints a tidy summary before committing anything to disk, so you can spot-check hashes before rewriting the manifest.

+Need to stage fixtures somewhere else while debugging?
+Pass `SEEDBOX_FIXTURE_ROOT=/tmp/seedbox-fixtures` when running the tests.
+The manifest continues to publish the canonical `build/fixtures/...` paths so reviewers and automation stay in sync, but the raw files can live wherever keeps your flow snappy.

 ## Roadmap to richer coverage